 To test pruning, we grabbed a thorny stem on a rose with each pair of gloves.
 We were able to tell right away that the SEUROINT Cotton Gloves and the G and F 1852-3 gloves would be difficult to use for anything prickly.
 The Handylandy Pruning Gloves are our favorite due to the long protective leather sleeve.

 To assess what each glove would be like while weeding, we pulled a yard full of dead dandelions and cattails.
 We found that almost every pair of gloves ended up with dry sticks and prickly things sticking out of it except for the leather gloves and the Pine Tree Tools Bamboo gloves.

 The comfort of each glove heavily relied on its fit.
 This includes seams, stretch, and material.
 Alongside fit, we considered breathability for longer and hotter days in the garden.

 As we went through the testing process, we discovered that the OZERO Leather Work Gloves and the FZTEY Thorn Proof gloves had uncomfortable seams between the fingers.
-The more they broke in the less obtrusive the finger seams became.
+The more they broke in, the less obtrusive the finger seams became.

 All of the gloves we tested each had certain features that distinguished them from the rest.
-We looked at each of the features, from PVC dots, to claws, to pruning sleeves, and rated their effectiveness.
+We looked at each of the features, from PVC dots to claws, to pruning sleeves, and rated their effectiveness.

 Our favorite feature was the Garden Genie Claw to help with digging.
-We found that we loved the plastic claws for digging but were not suitable for picking up small seeds - or in this case, a grain of rice.
+We found that we loved the plastic claws for digging, but they were not suitable for picking up small seeds - or in this case, a grain of rice.
 It is important to note that the claws on these gloves do not come off.

 — Liv Mertens